The Heart of UTC has found a home - UTC launches Foundation

 UTC says Think Green, Plant a Tree!

-World Environment Day is the world's biggest day for positive environmental action, nine investments centers across the country participated, distributing over 800 seedlings.
-The seedlings handed out at the participating investment centers were a mix of pimento, sweet pepper, tomato and melongene.
-Staff all wore green buttons to symbolize their commitment to Think Green.
+World Environment Day is the world's biggest day for positive environmental action and nine investment centres across the country participated, distributing over 800 seedlings.
+The seedlings handed out at the participating investment centres were a mix of pimento, sweet pepper, tomato and melongene.
+Staff wore green buttons to symbolise their commitment to Think Green.

-The organization recognizes that the well being of the nation's environment depends on the responsible management of the country's natural resources.
-An environmental project such as participating in World Environment Day is an example of the organization's corporate social responsibility commitments.
-World Environment Day is one of the many ways the organization takes positive action to protect its natural surroundings.
+The organisation recognises that the well-being of the nation's environment depends on the responsible management of the country's natural resources.
+An environmental project such as participating in World Environment Day is an example of the organisation's corporate social responsibility commitments.
+World Environment Day is one of the many ways the organisation takes positive action to protect its natural surroundings.

 Simone Downer, Manager,

-Port of Spain Investment Centrepoints out the different seedlings for an interested unitholder
+Port of Spain Investment Centre points out the different seedlings to an interested unitholder.

 A unitholder is happy